 Google has evolved considerably in its design ladder over the last few years.
-In the year 2011, Gmail was redesigned with flatter buttons and suitable mix of margin and whitespace.
-In 2012, Google Now laid hands on layered cards which had even more whitespace and well structured typographic patterns.
-Discrete design updates by way of material design has added another milestone in the design process, making it even more meaningful.
+In the year 2011, Gmail was redesigned with flatter buttons and a suitable mix of margin and whitespace.
+In 2012, Google Now laid hands-on layered cards that had even more whitespace and well structured typographic patterns.
+Discrete design updates by way of material design have added another milestone in the design process, making it even more meaningful.

 What makes material design a novelty in the design world?
 Well, it takes into consideration both space and time as elements of design.
-Material design does not try to replicate something that is familiar in the physical world, instead it provides a rule set that dictates the spaces in which elements can appear.
+The material design does not try to replicate something that is familiar in the physical world, instead, it provides a rule set that dictates the spaces in which elements can appear.
 It takes screen as a 3-D plane that echoes the physical world.
 It takes the feeling of paper that is quite tactile and familiar.

 Every element has its worth and occupies its own space on the z axis.
 This creates an effect that the elements even exist beyond the pane of glass, that is, inside the device.
 In this way, every element feels within the space.
 The spatial relationship is created in a manner that is electronic and digital in a different way, yet not alien.
 The feel is familiar, but there is still some surprise element to it.